myjpgit/BATTLE/README.md

-# BATTLE: Unsupervised Bi-Level Optimization with Implicit Relationship Mining for Anomaly Detection on Attributed Networks
+# BATTLE: Unsupervised Bi-Level Optimization with lmplicit Relationship Mining for Attributed Graph Anomaly Detection

-This is the source code of IJCAI-2024 paper "[BATTLE: Unsupervised Bi-Level Optimization with Implicit Relationship Mining for Anomaly Detection on Attributed Networks
+This is the source code of WWW-2025 paper "[BATTLE: Unsupervised Bi-Level Optimization with lmplicit Relationship Mining for Attributed Graph Anomaly Detection
 ].

 ![The proposed framework](framework.png)